-I have absolutely got bored of certain crochet projects, some of which remain unfinished to this day.
+I have absolutely got bored of certain crochet projects, some of which remain unfinished to this day or abandoned in the yarn scrap pile.
 But is crochet boring as an activity?
 In my opinion, never!
 Because there are such a huge range of different things you can make with crochet, it’s easy to stay interested.
 Today I’ll share my top tips for keeping this diverse hobby fun and fabulous for years to come.

 - Why I stopped crocheting